 The role of the referee is crucial in this connection.
-He is now equipped with a whole range of rules aimed at speeding up the game.
-Only if all these rules are strictly implemented will we achieve the ultimate aim (and enhancement of the game for both players and spectators) that prompted their inclusion in the Laws.
+He is now equipped with a whole range of rules aimed at accelerating the game.
+The ultimate aim (the enhancement of the game for both players and spectators), which is the reason for making and improving rules, can only be achieved if the rules are strictly implemented.

-FIFA wishes to remind National Associations that it is their duty to ensure that their referees enforce the Laws of the Game to the letter, as defined by the Board.
+FIFA wishes to remind the National Associations that it is their duty to ensure that their referees strictly enforce the Laws of the Game, as defined by the Board.

 The International F.A.
-Board and FIFA will continue to work closely together to promote the prosperity of our sport.

-Let us all look forward to an attractive future.
+Board and FIFA will continue to work together to promote and enhance our sport, so that we can all look forward to an exciting and attractive future.

-July 1992
+July 1993

-Dr João Havelange President of FIFA
+Dr. João Havelange President of FIFA